Mathews family: Overview

 John Mathews settled in Augusta County, Virginia around 1737 and held several local offices in the community.
 Several of his sons took part in patriot efforts during the American Revolutionary War; Sampson Mathews (c.
 1737–1807) and George Mathews (1739–1812) were members of the Augusta County Committee of Safety, which drafted the Augusta Resolves and the Augusta Declaration.
 In total, three of Mathews’ sons served as wartime Virginia legislators: Sampson Mathews and George Mathews from Augusta County and Archer Mathews (1744–c.
 1790) from Greenbrier County.
 Additionally, Sampson Mathews was a lieutenant colonel of Virginia militia, and George Mathews was a brevet brigadier general in the Continental Army.
-George Mathews was later a U.S. House Representative to the First Congress and a governor of Georgia.
+George Mathews was later a U.S. House representative to the First Congress and a governor of Georgia.

 George Mathews' son George Mathews Jr. (1774–1836) was a judge of the Superior Courts of the territories of Mississippi and Orleans and as the presiding judge of the Louisiana Supreme Court.
 George Mathews Jr.'s brother, John Mathews (c.1762–1806), was a federal Supervisor of Revenue from Georgia.
 In Virginia, three more members of the family from the third generation served in the state legislature: Sampson Mathews' son Sampson Mathews Jr. from Bath County, and John Mathews (1768–1849) and James W. Mathews (d.
 1825), grandsons of John Mathews through his son William Mathews (1741–1772), from Greenbrier County.

+In addition, their sister Ann Mathews married Samuel Blackburn (an attorney from Frederick County, which encompassed the northern part of the Shenandoah Valley).
+The couple moved to Wilkes County, Georgia in March 1784, where Blackburn became a general in the Georgia militia as well as a state senator, but the couple moved back to Virginia after Blackburn was implicated in the Yazoo Land Scandal.
+Blackburn represented Bath County in the Virginia House of Delegates for many terms, but failed in his attempts to win a congressional seat (in each case to William McCoy of Greenbrier County).
+Because the couple had no children of their own and their adopted son died young, Blackburn manumitted his slaves upon his death, upon the condition that they emigrate to Liberia (all but two complied).

 From the fourth generation, Mason Mathews (1803–1878), a grandson of William Mathews, served in the Virginia legislature from Greenbrier County.
 During the American Civil War, three of his sons served as Confederate States Army officers.
 His son Henry M. Mathews (1834–1884) later served as an attorney general and governor of West Virginia.
 Henry M. Mathews' son, William G. Mathews (1877–1923), was a federal judge in Kanawha, West Virginia and a candidate for the West Virginia Supreme Court.
-Mason M. Patrick (1863–1942), grandson of Mason Mathews, served as Chief of the U.S. Army Air Service, American Expeditionary Force during World War I and the Interwar Period.
+Mason M. Patrick (1863–1942), grandson of Mason Mathews, served as chief of the U.S. Army Air Service, American Expeditionary Force during World War I and the Interwar Period.
 He authored the 1926 congressional bill that created the U.S. Army Air Corps from the Air Service, and served as its first chief.